 Golden Thread Gallery

-Since the beginning of Golden Thread as a linen mill on one of Belfast’s ‘Peace Lines,’ the Golden Thread Gallery has come a long way from its humble origins.
-Nowadays, this gallery is one of Northern Ireland’s principal contemporary arts organizations, with a focus on both local and international visual arts.
-Since its establishment in 1998 by Gail Prentice, the gallery has worked with a number of major artists including Locky Morris and Paul Seawright as well as international names such as Tracey Emin and William Kentridge.
+Since its beginning as a linen mill on one of Belfast’s ‘Peace Lines’, the Golden Thread Gallery has come a long way from its humble origins.
+Nowadays, this gallery is one of Northern Ireland’s top contemporary arts organisations, with a focus on both local and international visual arts.
+Since its establishment in 1998 by Gail Prentice, the gallery has worked with a number of major artists including Locky Morris and Paul Seawright, as well as international names such as Tracey Emin and William Kentridge.
 The gallery is one of the largest venues in Northern Ireland, hosting six large-scale exhibitions in its main gallery and twelve exhibitions in its smaller project space.
-As well as organizing exhibitions in-house, the gallery also supports and promotes its artists abroad, creating a program to facilitate showcases of Northern Irish art.
+As well as organising exhibitions in-house, the gallery supports and promotes its artists abroad, creating a program to facilitate showcases of Northern Irish art.
 Outreach is at the core of the gallery’s ethos, and the institution often works in tandem with local community groups to create projects that will engage people in the arts.

-Queen Street Studios and Gallery (QSS) was set up in 1984 as a non-profit, artist-lead organization.
+Queen Street Studios and Gallery (QSS) was set up in 1984 as a non-profit, artist-lead organisation.
 Their aim is to provide studio provision and gallery exhibitions for both local and global artists.
 Since its inception, Queen Street Studios and Gallery has provided 22 studio spaces for creative individuals working in various media.
-The organization also supports up-and-coming artists, giving them a chance to find their feet in Northern Ireland’s contemporary art scene.
-QSS organizes six exhibitions each year, and in May 2013, moved to its new space on Bedford Street, confirming the organization’s status as one of the foremost contemporary art spaces in Northern Ireland.
+The organisation also supports up-and-coming artists, giving them a chance to find their feet in Northern Ireland’s contemporary art scene.
+QSS organises six exhibitions each year, and in May 2013, moved to its new space on Bedford Street, confirming the organisation’s status as one of the foremost contemporary art spaces in Northern Ireland.

 Belfast Exposed is Northern Ireland’s leading gallery for contemporary photography.
-Founded by a collective of local photographers in 1983, Belfast Exposed provides a venue focusing on the production of politically and socially engaged works.
+Founded by a collective of local photographers in 1983, Belfast Exposed provides a venue focussing on the production of politically and socially engaged works.
 The gallery also tries to challenge representations of the city as a place of conflict.
 The enterprise, which is located in Belfast’s Cathedral Quarter, consists of two galleries, a bookshop and a diverse arts program of exhibitions and workshops.
-Furthermore, Belfast Exposed boasts an impressive archive of half a million images, of which 2000 have been digitised.
+Furthermore, Belfast Exposed boasts an impressive archive of half a million images, of which 2,000 have been digitised.
 These can be viewed upstairs in the Exchange Gallery.
 The Gallery also provides a platform for international photographers who seek recognition of their work in Ireland.
-With such rich offerings, Belfast Exposed tops every photo lovers’ list of galleries to experience.

 Since opening its doors in the historical Linen District in 2007, James Wray and Co has firmly established itself on Belfast’s art scene.
 Its interior design has been praised by art auction houses Christies and Bonhams, who have used the space to showcase Irish sale previews.
 The gallery space is an intriguing blend of paintings by old masters and modern abstract works, and the space itself is owned by Alan Wray and Toby McMurray, both of whom are no strangers to the world of Irish art.
 James Wray and Co also holds a prestigious and comprehensive archive and library of Irish and British painters and sculptors.
 Featured artists include works from the pioneering sculptor Barbara Hepworth, the modernist Irish painter Louis le Brocquy, abstract artist William Scott, and the colorful American printmaker Frank Stella.